 The fall semester proposal deadline is at the end of October with award announcements by the end of November.
 The winter semester proposal deadline is at the beginning of March with award announcements by the end of March.
 Exceptions to these dates may be necessary and current announcements should be referred to for exact dates.

-Within 60 days after the end of the period of the award, the Principal Investigator must provide a short report to the Office of Research, which will be made available to the RCAC.
+Within 60 days after the end of the period of the award, the Principal Investigator will be reminded to provide a brief report to the Office of Research of project outcomes, which will be made available to the RCA Committee.
 The final report should include:

-- Any scholarly publications and/or presentations that resulted from the work;
+- Any scholarly or creative work, publications and/or presentations that resulted from the work.